-In \cref{fig:wfclosup}, we showcase the enhanced soft X-ray emission that extends beyond the \rtwo\;of Abell 1060.
-Towards the north, we see a bidirectional, low surface brightness excess that further bifurcates towards the north-east and north-west.
-Similar excesses are also present in the north-west and east.
-Additionally, we observe a relatively brighter southern excess that is located towards the northernmost corner of region B. However, we suspect that this excess is highly contaminated by the foreground emission from the Antlia SNR.
+In \cref{fig:wfclosup}, we show the enhanced soft X-ray emission that extends beyond the \rtwo\;of Abell 1060.
+Toward the north, we see a bidirectional, low surface brightness excess that further bifurcates toward the northeast and northwest.
+Similar excesses are also present in the northwest and east.
+Additionally, we observe a brighter southern excess that is located toward the northernmost corner of region B. However, we suspect that this excess is highly contaminated by the foreground emission from the Antlia SNR.
 Furthermore, we notice a surface brightness excess between \rfive\;and \rtwo\;in the south that is possibly in part connected to the foreground structure in region C (\cref{fig:wfclosup}).
 We further validate the presence of these excesses via our sector surface brightness analysis in Sect.\thinspace\ref{sec:sectorsb}.